plackyhacker/plackyhacker.github.io/reversing/sync-breeze-reversed.md

 **A note on ASLR**

-I later realised that two of the DLLs that ship with `Sync Breeze` were loaded with different base addresses upon each realod into `WinDbg`:
+I later realised that two of the DLLs that ship with `Sync Breeze` were loaded with different base addresses upon each reaload into `WinDbg`:

 ```
 00400000 00462000   syncbrs    (deferred)